azureknight7604/snake_arm9/README.md

    When you have devkitPro installed and your able to compile one of the NDS examples, go to Step 2.

 2. Download and extract the source code hosted on this Github page.

-3. Navigate to the source code folder that you've downloaded.
+3. Navigate inside the source code folder that you've downloaded.
 You should see:
 * arm9.s
 * Makefile

    Copy the path to the source code folder. e.g. `C:\dev\nds\snake_arm9-main`

 4. Open Terminal (cmd.exe if your on Windows)